iscc/iscc-specs/docs/specification.md

 ##### Partial Content Flag (PCF)

 The last bit of the header byte is the "Partial Content Flag".
 It designates if the Content-ID applies to the full content or just some part of it.
-The PCF must be set as a `0`-bit (**full GMT-specific content**) by default.
+The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
 Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of one and the same digital file.
 The exact semantics of *partial content* are outside of the scope of this specification.
 Applications that plan to support partial Content-IDs should clearly define their semantics.
 For example, an application might create separate ISCC for the text contents of multiple articles of a magazine issue.
 In such a scenario the Meta-, Data-, and Instance-IDs are the compound key for the magazine issue, while the Content-ID-Text component distinguishes the different articles of the issue.
 The different Content-ID-Text components would automatically be "bound" together by the other 3 components.

 #### Data-ID Component

 For the Data-ID that should encode data similarty we use content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
 To accomodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
-An ISCC generating application must provide a `data_id` function that accepts the raw encoded data as input.
+An ISCC generating application MUST provide a `data_id` function that accepts the raw encoded data as input.
 Generate a Data-ID by this procedure:

 1. Apply `chunk_data` to the raw encoded content data.
 2. For each chunk calculate the xxHash32 integer hash.